aparna3120/CollaborationServer/README.md.txt

-# Online Shopping Portal
+# Collaboration Project
 This website is based on backend and frontend project.
-The backend project is created using maven quickstart project and front-end is created using maven webapp project.
+The backend project is created using maven web project and front-end is created using dynamic web project.

 ## Getting Started